 Neighbourhood coffee mornings at least once a term.

 The welcome back coffee mornings, although for all families, will focus primarily on new families to the BISH and welcoming new parents to the school on an informal basis.
 Ideally, all parent Neighbourhood representatives shall be present.
 The event should aim to make new parents feel not only welcome but helped.
 These events shall in no way include curriculum details or anything that falls within the remit of the BISH SLT.

 AGMs shall be held where Committee Members are elected by PTSA members for a term not exceeding two years.
 If a Committee Member position becomes vacant a replacement may be agreed at a normal PTSA meeting, on an interim basis, until the next AGM.

 Nominations and elections shall be held for all Committee Member positions at least every two years.

 The PTSA shall aim to meet on a regular basis at least once a half term.
 However, the frequency of meetings may increase prior to an event.
 The meetings shall be open to all PTSA members and, as far as possible, all elected officers should be present.
 The PTSA shall liaise with the school regarding times and venues for these meetings.
 It is understood that teacher representatives may not always be able to attend these meetings.
 However, whenever possible at least two staff members should be present at each meeting to represent the staff and to relay any pertinent information back to the rest of the staff during their staff meetings.

 Smaller PTSA ‘FUNRAISING groups’ shall be created as required that will have specific responsibilities for each event.
 They will meet independently of the regular PTSA meetings and report back with updates and requests for information and assistance.

-The PTSA shall liaise with and work alongside the parent class representatives when planning events in an aim to keep all lines of communication open.
+The PTSA shall liaise with and work alongside the Neighbourhood Representatives when planning events in an aim to keep all lines of communication open.